 - have family immigration with any of the groups above

 Please note!
-When the reference person has been granted a permanent residence permit or has become a Norwegian citizen, the requirement will be three years of residency.
+If you have ordinary family immigration (without refugee status) and the reference person has been granted a permanent residence permit or has become a Norwegian citizen, the requirement will be three years of residency.

 Suppose you fulfilled the requirement of three years of residency no later than 1 December 2020 and have applied for a permanent residence permit no later than 1 February 2021.
 In that case, there is still only a requirement of three years of residency for you.

 There is a requirement of three years of residency for those who have other types of permits, such as:

 - family immigration with a Norwegian or Nordic citizen

 - family immigration with other foreign citizens who do not have residency due to protection or strong human considerations